tommasofacchin/tommasofacchin/README.md

 ## Education

-**Bachelor's Degree in Data Science** - *Ca' Foscari University, Venice* (2022 - 2026) - Specialized in programming, mathematics, data analysis, and artificial intelligence with a focus on machine learning.
+**Bachelor's Degree in Data Science** - *Ca' Foscari University, Venice* (2022 - 2026) - Specialized in programming, mathematics, data analysis, and artificial intelligence.

 **High School Diploma in IT and Communication** - *I.I.S.
 Einaudi-Scarpa, Montebelluna* (2017 - 2022) - Technical institute where I built a foundation in programming, algorithm design, database management, and computer security.
 This is where I started my coding journey with Unity and game development.